Sara Ali Khan Shares How Her Columbia University Education Helped Her Become An Actor

 One of the most promising talents to debut in the Hindi film industry last year was Sara Ali Khan.
 Audiences loved her performance in both Kedarnath, and Simmba, and reckoned that she was here to stay.
 Not only her talent, but fans are in love with Sara's chill, down-to-earth and confident personality, which was first noticed in her debut on Koffee With Karan 6, in which she appeared with her father, Saif Ali Khan.

 Sara feels that she was able to cultivate her talent and bolster her confidence because of the education she received.
-In a recent interview, she expressed that her undergrad program in Columbia University helped her grow as a person, and strengthened her desire of becoming an actor.
+In a recent interview, she expressed that her undergrad program at Columbia University helped her grow as a person, and strengthened her desire of becoming an actor.

 Speaking to Times of India, Sara opened up about how she always wanted to be an actor, and her college education just helped her in realizing this dream.
 She said, "I don't think going to Columbia had anything to do with me not wanting to be an actor.
 If anything, I think I went there and I learned how to be a little more independent, I gained life experiences and International exposure."